tomwechsler/Manage_Active_Directory_with_PowerShell/README.md

-Active Directory mit der PowerShell verwalten - Das Verwalten eines Active Directory mit der PowerShell ist der Fokus in diesem Repo.
+# Active Directory mit der PowerShell verwalten
+Managing an Active Directory with PowerShell is the focus in this Repository.